Flag of ASEAN: Symbolism

 The official symbolism of the flag is detailed in the ASEAN Charter.

-The colours of the flag – blue, red, white, and yellow – represent the main colours of the national flags of all ten ASEAN member states.
+The colours of the flag – blue, red, white, and yellow – represent the main colours of the national flags of all ASEAN member states at the time of the current flag's adoption.
 Blue represents peace and stability, red represents courage and dynamism, white represents purity, and yellow represents prosperity.